Alluxio/alluxio/docs/en/operation/Metrics-System.md

 $ curl 127.0.0.1:19999/metrics/json/
 # Get the local worker metrics with its default web port 30000
 $ curl 127.0.0.1:30000/metrics/json/
+# Get the local job master metrics with its default web port 20002
+$ curl 127.0.0.1:20002/metrics/json/
+# Get the local job worker metrics with its default web port 30003
+$ curl 127.0.0.1:30003/metrics/json/

 # After setting alluxio.fuse.web.enabled=true and launching the standalone Fuse process,
 # get the metrics with its default web port